traefik/traefik/docs/content/routing/routers/index.md

 See the specific [docker](../providers/docker.md#service-definition), [rancher](../providers/rancher.md#service-definition),
 or [marathon](../providers/marathon.md#service-definition) documentation.

-!!! warning "The character `@` is not authorized in the middleware name."
+!!! warning "The character `@` is not authorized in the service name."

 !!! important "HTTP routers can only target HTTP services (not TCP services)."